Wolframite Documentation

 1.8 Contact

-If you would like to contact the maintainers or otherwise seek help from the community then please drop a message into our zulip channel or contact the team at SciCloj.
+If you would like to contact the maintainers or otherwise seek help from the community then please drop a message into our zulip channel, the #wolframite channel in Clojurians Slack, or contact the team at SciCloj.

 1.9 License